A tutorial on spatiotemporal partially observed Markov process models via the R package spatPomp: Inference for SpatPOMP models

 The quantity $\vecTheta^{P,\nit,\np}_{\time,\ninter}$ gives a perturbed parameter vector for $\vectheta$ corresponding to particle $\np$ on iteration $\nit$ at the $\ninter^{\text{th}}$ intermediate time between $\time$ and $\time+1$.
-The perturbations in Algorithm~\ref{alg:igirf} are taken to follow a multivariate normal distribution, with a diagonal covariance matrix scaled by $\sigma_{\time,\thetadim}$.
-Normal perturbations are not theoretically required, but this is a common choice in practice.
-The \code{igirf} function permits perturbations to be carried out on a transformed scale, specified using the \code{partrans} argument, to accommodate situations where normally distributed perturbations are more natural on the log or inverse-logistic scale, or any other user-specified scale.
+The perturbations in \cref{alg:igirf} are taken to follow a multivariate normal distribution, with a diagonal covariance matrix scaled by $\sigma_{\time,\thetadim}$.
+Normally distributed perturbations are not theoretically required, but are a common choice in practice.
+The \code{igirf} function permits perturbations to be carried out on a transformed scale, specified using the \code{partrans} argument, to accommodate situations where normally distributed perturbations are more natural on the log or logistic scale, or any other user-specified scale.
 For regular parameters, i.e. parameters that are not related to the initial conditions of the dynamics, it may be appropriate to set the perturbation scale independent of $\time$.
-If parameters are transformed so that a unit scale is relevant, for example using a logarithmic transform for non-negative parameters, a simple choice such as $\sigma_{\time,\thetadim}=0.02$ may be effective.
+If parameters are transformed so that a unit scale is relevant, for example using a logarithmic transform for non-negative parameters, an appropriate default value is $\sigma_{\time,\thetadim}=0.02$.
 Initial value parameters (IVPs) are those that determine only the latent state at time $t_0$, and these should be perturbed only at the beginning of each iteration $\nit$.
-The matrix $\sigma_{0:\Time,1:\Thetadim}$ can be constructed using the \code{rw.sd} function, which simplifies the construction for regular parameters and IVPs.
+The matrix $\sigma_{0:\Time,1:\Thetadim}$ can be constructed using the \code{rw\_sd} function, which simplifies the construction of the \code{rw.sd} argument for regular parameters and IVPs.
 The \code{cooling.fraction.50} argument takes the fraction of \code{rw.sd} by which to perturb the parameters after 50 iterations of \code{igirf}.
-If set to 0.5, for instance, the default behavior is to lower the perturbation standard deviation geometrically so that it is halved by the 50\textsuperscript{th} iteration of \code{igirf}.
+If using the default geometric cooling schedule, a value of \code{cooling.fraction.50=0.5} means that the perturbation standard deviation decreases roughly 1\% per iteration.